On homotopy exact sequences for normal schemes: Introduction

 \begin{prop} (cf.\,Proposition \ref{geomexact}) Suppose that the scheme $S$ is a smooth curve over a field $k$ of characteristic $0$, and the scheme $X$ is regular.
 Moreover, suppose that the scheme $S$ is not proper rational (cf.\,Definition \ref{curvedfn}).
 Then the sequence (\ref{introexact}) is exact if and only if the greatest common divisor of the multiplicities of the irreducible components of each closed fiber of $f$ is $1$. \end{prop}

 We apply the above results to the case where $f: X \rightarrow S$ is a morphism from a regular variety to a hyperbolic curve (cf.\,Definition \ref{curvedfn}).
-In particular, we prove that a certain morphism is characterized by the property that the kernel of the induced homomorphism between \'etale fundamental groups is topologically finitely generated (see Theorem \ref{curve criterion} for more details): \begin{thm} (cf.\,Theorem \ref{curve criterion}) Suppose that $S$ is a hyperbolic curve over a field of characteristic $0$, and that the scheme $X$ is regular.
-The following three conditions are equivalent. \begin{enumerate} \item The greatest common divisor of the multiplicities of the irreducible components of each closed fiber of $f$ is $1$. \item The sequence (\ref{introexact}) is exact. \item The group $\mathrm{Ker}(\pi_{1}(X, \ast)\rightarrow \pi_{1}(S, \ast))$ is topologically finitely generated. \end{enumerate} \end{thm}
+In particular, we prove that a certain morphism is characterized by the property that the kernel of the induced homomorphism between the \'etale fundamental groups is topologically finitely generated (see Theorem \ref{curve criterion} for more details): \begin{thm} (cf.\,Theorem \ref{curve criterion}) Suppose that $S$ is a hyperbolic curve over a field of characteristic $0$ and the scheme $X$ is regular.
+The following three conditions are equivalent: \begin{enumerate} \item The greatest common divisor of the multiplicities of the irreducible components of each closed fiber of $f$ is $1$. \item The sequence (\ref{introexact}) is exact. \item The profinite group $\mathrm{Ker}(\pi_{1}(X, \ast)\rightarrow \pi_{1}(S, \ast))$ is topologically finitely generated. \end{enumerate} \end{thm}

-Note that condition 1 is stated only in the language of schemes and that condition 3 is stated only in the language of groups.
-Such a statement is natural in the framework of anabelian geometry (cf.\,\cite{tama1}, \cite{Moch1}, \cite{Ho}).
+Note that condition 1 is stated only in the language of schemes and that condition 3 is stated only in the language of topological groups.
+Such statements are natural in the framework of anabelian geometry (cf.\,\cite{tama1}, \cite{Moch1}, \cite{Ho}).
 In anabelian geometry, we attempt to get information of varieties from their \'etale fundamental groups.
-In this sense, Theorem \ref{intro curve criterion} may be regarded as a group theoretical characterization of a morphism as in condition 1.\\
+In this sense, Theorem \ref{intro curve criterion} may be regarded as a group theoretical characterization of a morphism as written in condition 1.